 Founded in 2006, at the height of the Afghanistan conflict, Canada Company began its journey with the goal of providing the children of fallen soldiers access to post-secondary education.
-Since then, together with our members, donors, and sponsors, Canada Company serves the men and women in our Canadian Armed Forces.
+Since then, together with our Strategic and Corporate Partners, as well as donors and sponsors, Canada Company serves the men and women in our Canadian Armed Forces.

 Our history demonstrates the commitment of Canada Company to ensuring Canadian military members, their families, and our veterans receive the widest support, care, and recognition they deserve.

 Look back to where you have been, for a clue to where you are going

 With Canada Company’s vision established, the organization successfully raised the required funds to launch the Scholarship Program.
 Established to provide access to post-secondary education to children of fallen soldiers, the first three recipients were awarded funding in 2008.

 Canada Company also solidified their role as advocates for Canadian troops and fallen soldiers and their families by successfully lobbying for amendments to war exclusion causes in mortgage life insurance policies for military members.

 With 300 members and a strong funding model, Canada Company focused their attention on building programs to improve the quality of life for Canadian military members, their families, and veterans.
 Over $300,000 was donated to support a range of initiatives for military members returning from deployment and to support the families of deployed men and women in uniform.

 In celebration of the final rotation of Canadian Armed Forces troops returning from Afghanistan, Central and Eastern Chapters of Canada Company welcomed home soldiers.
 Working to provide hope and opportunity to those re-entering the Canadian workforce, the Employment Resource Centre was put into place to help veterans in their search for civilian employment.